Bonanno-Reuter regular black hole: quasi-resonances, grey-body factors and absorption cross-sections of a massive scalar field: Quasinormal modes

 For the Schwarzschild, Reissner-Nordström and some other spacetimes, the asymptotic decay law is:

 Here we see that the decay law at sufficiently late times $t \sim 1500$ for $\mu=10$, $M=1.66$, the decay law can be approximated as

 as shown in fig. \ref{fig:TD2}.
+However, this behavior has been inferred only from a numerical fit and may not yet represent the true asymptotic regime.
 The precise law for the asymptotic decay could be found either by fitting extensive numerical data for various values of $\gamma$ and $\ell$ or via analysis of Green functions.

+Notice that the intermediate late-time tails, which appear earlier for larger values of the product $\mu M$, contaminate the late-time ringdown signal, making it difficult to achieve truly good agreement with the WKB results, as illustrated in Fig.~\ref{fig:TD3}.
+Although higher-order WKB methods have frequently been employed to compute quasinormal modes of massive fields \cite{Konoplya:2002wt,Konoplya:2018qov,Lutfuoglu:2026fpx,Lutfuoglu:2026gis,Lutfuoglu:2026xlo,Bolokhov:2026dfg,Bolokhov:2026uol,Skvortsova:2026jtx}, with the difference between nearby orders often used as an indicator of stability, the WKB series is only asymptotic and does not provide a mathematically rigorous error estimate.
+Therefore, more accurate approaches, such as the pseudospectral method \cite{Fortuna:2020obg,Jansen:2017oag,Konoplya:2022zav,Batic:2025bkk,Batic:2026jdt} or the Leaver method \cite{Leaver:1985ax} (see examples for various spacetimes in \cite{Batic:2025xge,Kanti:2006ua,Konoplya:2020hyk,Saka:2025xxl,Zinhailo:2024kbq}), are required in order to reliably approach the quasi-resonant regime.

+Our confidence in the existence of quasi-resonances is based not solely on the apparent convergence of the WKB approximation, but primarily on the observed tendency of the frequencies to approach their Schwarzschild counterparts as the field mass increases.
+For the Schwarzschild black hole, the existence of quasi-resonances is well established through highly accurate methods, and the corresponding modes are known to asymptotically approach the quasi-resonant regime.